 Each year we have the opportunity to change the photograph which appears on the cover of Computer Graphics Forum, journal of Eurographics, the European Association for Computer Graphics.
 Therefore we organize a competition for the Eurographics community to find next years cover image.
 This is your opportunity to show the world what you can do!
-Upload your images before November 30th 2020.
+Upload your images before December 31st of the running year.
 Each picture must have been produced with the aid of computer graphics and must be your own copyright.
 See the upload page for further details.

 Károly Zsolnai-Fehér (1), Peter Wonka (2) and Michael Wimmer (1)